Rodeffs/BG3_Builds/builds.md

 * NOTE: If you go fire Draconic Bloodline, then you may also use Scorching Ray as an alternative to Eldritch Blast for higher damage
 * Equipment:
     * Act 1: Knife of the Undermountain King
-    * Act 2: Covert Cowl, Dark Justiciar Helmet, Hat of Fire Acuity (for Scorching Ray)
+    * Act 2: Covert Cowl, Killer's Sweetheart, Hat of Fire Acuity (for Scorching Ray)
-    * Act 3: Bloodthirst, The Dead Shot, Shade-Slayer Cloak, Sarevok's Horned Helmet
+    * Act 3: Bloodthirst, Craterflesh Gloves, The Dead Shot, Shade-Slayer Cloak, Sarevok's Horned Helmet

 ## The Great Old One Warlock 4 + Champion Fighter 4 + Assassin Rogue 4, aka "Eldritch Blaster 2.0"